16 November 2017

 - More than one in three (36%) people leave their job as a result of bullying

 One person’s bullying might be considered another person’s robust management style, whilst others may recognise the problem but either lack the confidence or skills to deal with it, or simply turn a blind eye.
-Sometimes senior management feel reluctant to act, especially if the perpetrators have been with the company for a long time and maintain key accounts and/or client relationships.
+Sometimes senior management are reluctant to act, especially if the perpetrators have been with the company for a long time and maintain key accounts and/or client relationships.

-People may be surprised to learn that there is no specific law against bullying, unless it is against a protected characteristic, for which protection against harassment and discrimination is afforded under the Equality Act 2010.
-The protected characteristics are: age, disability, gender reassignment, marriage and civil partnership, pregnancy and maternity, race, religion or belief, sex, and sexual orientation.
+People may be surprised to learn that there is no specific law against bullying unless it is against a protected characteristic, for which protection against harassment and discrimination is afforded under the Equality Act 2010.
+The protected characteristics are age, disability, gender reassignment, marriage and civil partnership, pregnancy and maternity, race, religion or belief, sex, and sexual orientation.

-The ACAS guide on harassment and bullying defines bullying as “offensive, intimidating, malicious or insulting behaviour; an abuse or misuse of power through means intended to undermine, humiliate, denigrate or injure the recipient.”
+The ACAS guide on harassment and bullying defines bullying as “offensive, intimidating, malicious or insulting behaviour; abuse or misuse of power through means intended to undermine, humiliate, denigrate or injure the recipient.”

 Whilst there is no specific law against bullying, there is a ‘duty of care’ under the Health and Safety at Work Act 1974, for an employer to ensure all employees work in an environment that does not affect their health and safety.
 There is also an implied duty of trust and confidence.
 If employers ignore bullying, it can result in a claim for constructive dismissal or, in serious cases, a personal injury claim.

 Bullying can have a knock-on effect in other ways.
-According to bullyonline.org, a website set up by the late Tim Fields, a prominent British anti-bullying activist and author of two books on the subject – workplace bullying “destroys teams and causes disenchantment, demoralisation, demotivation, disaffection and alienation.
+According to bullyonline.org, a website set up by the late Tim Fields, a prominent British anti-bullying activist and author of two books on the subject – workplace bullying “destroys teams and causes disenchantment, demoralisation, demotivation, disaffection, and alienation.
 Organisations become dysfunctional and inefficient, where staff turnover and sickness absence are high whilst morale, productivity and profitability are low.
 Any perceived efficiency gains from bullying are a short term illusion: Bullying puts long term prospects at serious risk.”

 If you feel that you are being bullied at work, I recommend you visit the bullyonline website which helps identify what workplace bullying is, why it exists and strategies on how to cope with it.